YoshiiCoding17/YoshiiCoding17/README.md

 ## Some information about me

-- 📚 I’m currently learning React and Java**.
+- 📚 I’m currently learning React and Java.

 - 🔥 Road to Frontend Developer!.